Machu Picchu in February

 Wet, muddy, and slippery conditions throughout the site.

-In short: February is a great month for travelers who appreciate nature, quiet ruins, and don’t mind getting wet.
+In short, February is a great month for travelers who love nature, quiet ruins, and don’t mind some rain.
 But it’s not ideal for those who want perfect photos, long hikes, or stable weather.

 Crowds at Machu Picchu in February